Iran Transport Information

 Travel between the cities is the best by train and bus.
 Both are very comfortable and have fair pricing.
 There are VIP buses for longer trips that are very comfortable with a service box of juice and cookies.
 You can purchase the bus tickets at the terminal since the websites are in Farsi only also visa or master cards do not work in Iran yet, due to banking sanctions.

-For transportation between cities you can choose railway as well and if you are traveling in a group you can purchase the ticket for a four to six seated wagons that the seats turn into a bed for a comfortable night sleep as well.
+For transportation between cities, you can choose railway as well and if you are traveling in a group you can purchase the ticket for four to six seated wagons that the seats turn into a bed for a comfortable night sleep as well.
 Some railways systems, such as Tehran-Mashhad, have different quality levels, from more luxuries to ordinary classifications.
 For the railways, you need to purchase the tickets at the terminal.

 There are private cars as well to transport you between the cities which will take four passengers to the destination and might be at the same price as the bus fare but it is less comfortable compared to the bus or train specially for longer journeys.